-Creamy Garlic Butter Tuscan Shrimp coated in a light and creamy sauce filled with garlic, sun dried tomatoes and spinach!
-Packed with incredible flavours!
+Creamy Garlic Butter Tuscan Shrimp coated in a light and creamy rich garlic parmesan sauce filled with sun dried tomatoes and spinach!
+Guaranteed to impress!

-First, I have two words for you.
 Garlic.
 Butter.
-HELLO.
 You are going to fry your shrimp (or prawns) in butter FULL of garlic.
 I could have left this recipe right here….but then I wouldn’t be doing anything different to this Lemon Garlic Butter Shrimp.
 And that’s NO BUENO.
 SO… Garlic Butter Shrimp SMOTHERED in a beautiful and creamy Tuscan sauce.

-- If you don’t want to use salted butter, use unsalted and season shrimp to suit your tastebuds.
+- If you don’t want to use salted butter, use unsalted and season shrimp to suit your taste.

 - Half and half is an American product, made from equal parts light cream and milk.
 Feel free to use half light cream and half 2% milk (or full fat if not worried about calories and fat counts), in place of half and half.
 Alternatively, use all light cream or heavy cream if you wish.
 For a dairy free option, substitute half and half with almond milk.